aaronvincent/cosmion/README.md

 2) DM-nucleon cross section (cm^2)
 3) Number of collisions
 4) Output file name
-5) nucleonSI (spin-independent) or nucleonSD (spin-dependent). electron is an option, but has not been fully benchmarked yet
+5) nucleonSI (spin-independent) or nucleonSD (spin-dependent). electron is an option, but has not been fully tested yet.
+Use at your own risk
 6) const (constant cross section), or v2, v4, q2, q4, if you want velocity or momentum-dependent interactions

 The output will be stored in the positions.dat file.
 Columns in this file are: